Qashqai people: Kashkollu / Kashkuli

-During World War I, the Kashkuli khans supported the British in their struggle against Ṣowlat-al-Dowla (Iyl-khan) and the German agent, Wilhelm Wassmuss.
-After the war, Ṣowlat-al-Dowla punished the Kashkuli.
+During World War I, the Kashkuli khans supported the British in their struggle against Ṣowlat-al-Dowleh (Iyl-khan) and the German agent, Wilhelm Wassmuss.
+After the war, Ṣowlat-al-Dowleh punished the Kashkuli.
 He dismissed the Kashkuli leaders who had opposed him and "deliberately set out to break up and impoverish the Kashkuli tribe".
-Two sections of the tribe, which consisted of elements which had been loyal to Ṣowlat-al-Dowla, were then separated from the main body of the tribe and given the status of independent tribes, becoming the Kashkuli Kuchak ("Little Kashkuli") and Qarachahi tribes.
+Two sections of the tribe, which consisted of elements which had been loyal to Ṣowlat-al-Dowleh, were then separated from the main body of the tribe and given the status of independent tribes, becoming the Kashkuli Kuchak ("Little Kashkuli") and Qarachahi tribes.
 The remaining tribe became known as the Kashkuli Bozorg ("Big Kashkuli") tribe.
 The Kashkuli Bozorg tribe comprised 4,862 households in 1963.
 As Oliver Garrod observed, the Kashkuli Bozorg are "especially noted for their Jajims, or tartan woolen blankets, and for the fine quality of their rugs and trappings".

+According to an Iranian army list of the tribes of Fars in 1958, the Kashkuli Bozorg consisted of the Begdili Lori, Begdili Torki, Goshtasp Lori, Goshtasp Torki, Jarkani, Guri Baha-al-Dini, Amaleh-ye Eliaskhani, Orukhlu, Kuruni, Jamaa Bozorgi, Ardeshiri, Zangana, Owlad Mirza'i, Bolvardi Soleymani, Bolvardi Kamandi, Korushi, Hahnavaz Khanlu, Chahardeh-Charik, Shashboluki, Gardani, Karim Khani, Uriyad wa Bollu, Al-e Qoyunlu, Amaleh-ye Fereydunkhani, Qarachahi, Salhu'i, Ali Askarlu, Ahmad Mahmudi, Farhadlu, Bolvardi Gardani, Guri Bumandi, Amaleh-ye Jehangir Khani, Tayyebi, Chelangar, Dizgani, Mohammad Saleh, Mishan, Vanda, Bolvardi Azdahakesh, Kohvada, Buger, and Yadkuri.

 Eymur / Farsimadan

-The Farsimadan claim that they are of Ḵhalaj origin, and that, before moving to southern Persia, they dwelled in Ḵalajestan, a region southwest of Tehran.
+The Farsimadan claim that they are of Ḵhalaj origin, and that, before moving to southern Persia, they dwelled in Ḵhalajestan, a region southwest of Tehran.
 The tribe was already in Fars by the late 16th century, for it is known that in October 1590 their leader, Abul-Qasem Beyg and some of his followers were punished for having sided with Yaqub Khan the Zul-Qadr governor of Fars, in a revolt against Shah Abbas I. The population of the Farsimadan was estimated by Afshaar-Sistaani at 2,715 families or 12,394 individuals, in 1982.

+Oberling listed the Farsimadan tribes as Qara Mir Shamlu, Tawabi', Owlad (the clan of the chief), Koranlu, Doghanlu, Kalbelu (Kalb-Alilu), Sheybanlu, Amaleh, Qasemlu, Gorja'i, Morol (Moghol), Machanlu, Mosullu, Zohrablu, and Yandranlu.